fantasycalendar/FoundryVTT-TokenEase/README.md

 Check out our other projects:

-* [Fantasy Calendar](https://app.fantasy-calendar.com/) - All-in-One Fantasy Calendar Manager - Creation of calendars and time-tracking in your homebrew or pre-made campaign worlds has never been easier
+* [Fantasy Calendar](https://app.fantasy-calendar.com/) - *Standalone* - All-in-One Fantasy Calendar Manager - Creation of calendars and time-tracking in your homebrew or pre-made campaign worlds has never been easier

-* [Dungeon Generator](http://dungeon-generator.fantasy-calendar.com/) - A simple dungeon generator with beautiful tiles from [Kristian Richards](https://www.patreon.com/csp_kris/posts)
+* [Dungeon Generator](http://dungeon-generator.fantasy-calendar.com/) - *Standalone* - A simple dungeon generator with beautiful tiles from [Kristian Richards](https://www.patreon.com/csp_kris/posts)

-* [Sequencer](https://github.com/fantasycalendar/FoundryVTT-Sequencer) - Building complex sequencers and animations doesn't have to be hard
+* [Sequencer](https://github.com/fantasycalendar/FoundryVTT-Sequencer) - *Foundry VTT* - Building complex sequencers and animations doesn't have to be hard

 ## Module Settings

 In the module settings, you can set the following options:

-### Token Speed
+### Token Movement Speed

 #### Default: 10

-This sets the default animation speed of moving tokens.
+This sets the default animation speed of moving tokens, in spaces per second (10 is Foundry default).

 ### Token Movement Duration